goshawk22/searxng-installation/README.md

 It is possible to change the filtron configuration settings to increase, or even disable, limits.\
 The configuration file can be found at `/etc/filtron/rules.json`

+## Notes on searxng-custom.conf

+This is my personal Nginx configuration which has HTTPS enabled along with some other security stuff